dag/attest/docs/api.rst

 They might output machine- or human-readable reports on the console, or display the results in a graphical user interface.

-.. autoclass:: TestResult
+.. autofunction:: get_reporter_by_name
-   :members:

-.. autoclass:: AbstractReporter
+.. autofunction:: auto_reporter
-   :members: begin, success, failure, finished

 .. autoclass:: FancyReporter